JanicaSalibaSpiteri/Movies/README.md

 - Application has been **Dockerized**

 ## Installation
-1. For the backend, build and run the solution
+1. For the backend, open the solution and set `Movies.Server` as startup project
+2. Build and run the solution
-2. If necessary, change the API path in `frontend/src/shared/path.js` to point to the hosted microservice
+3. If necessary, change the API path in `frontend/src/shared/path.js` to point to the hosted microservice
-3. Navigate to the root folder of the frontend and run `npm install` to install the required dependencies (make sure to have node already installed)
+4. Navigate to the root folder of the frontend and run `npm install` to install the required dependencies (make sure to have node already installed)
-4. Run the frontend through the command `npm start`, which should automatically launch `http://localhost:3000`
+5. Run the frontend through the command `npm start`, which should automatically launch `http://localhost:3000`

 ## Running the Graph QL queries
 1. Build and run the solution